 - Graduate Support Program: graduate support staff, emphasizing college preparedness, work with students, families and secondary schools to ensure a successful transition to high school.
 We stay connected to our alumni by providing personal guidance and support, tutoring assistance, and, in many cases, financial aid.
 Our Graduate Support Program provides ongoing financial, social, and academic support for our graduates throughout their high school years and support throughout the college application process which is one of the reasons our students excel relative to their peers.

-There are 80 students in middle school at Saint Ignatius School in the Hunts Point section of the South Bronx for the 2016-2017 academic year.
-We also serve 90 of our alumni in high school through our Graduate Support Program.
-These high school students, who include Saint Ignatius School graduates as well as graduates of Nativity Mission Center, receive academic support and often financial support to ensure the outstanding rate of high school graduation and college enrollment that our program has achieved.
+There are 75 students in middle school at Saint Ignatius School in the Hunts Point section of the South Bronx for the 2017-2018 academic year.
+We also serve 82 of our alumni in high school and 85 in college through our Graduate Support Program.
+These students receive academic support and often financial support to ensure the outstanding rate of high school graduation and college enrollment that our program has achieved.
 Our goal is to increase enrollment to 90 students (30 per grade) for sixth through eighth grade while maintaining a very favorable teacher-student ratio.
 Our dream is to serve even younger children (4th and 5th graders) so that they can acquire valuable skills and values at an earlier age.

 The Jesuit concept of “cura personalis” (care for the whole person) inspires our educational philosophy, and is particularly important when working with children from low-income families.
 We believe that an educational environment centered on small class sizes with a healthy teacher-student ratio (1:9, vs. 1:26 at the local public schools) is at the core of our mission and the most significant factor in our students’ success.
 Most of our students start our program one or two years behind grade level in reading, language, and math.
 Limiting our enrollment, hiring outstanding teachers who engage students in learning, and incorporating academic, social support, and leadership programs within an extended-day and extended-year schedule give our students the opportunity to achieve remarkable success during their critical middle-school years at Saint Ignatius School.